Knights Of Guinevere Character Sheets With Hero Profiles And Ability Guides

 Levels 1–5 should lock in role identity: defensive passives for tanks, single-target damage tools for DPS, and baseline healing for restoration builds.

-Can I mix abilities from two different Knight sheets to create a hybrid hero, and what balance issues should I watch?
+Can I combine abilities from two Knight sheets to build a hybrid character, and what balance risks matter most?